-A total of 3 137 lymph node samples from cattle were examined (Table 3).
-Salmonella was not detected.
-Figure 2 shows the occurrence of Salmonella in samples from cattle since 1995.
+A total of 3,149 lymph node samples from cattle were examined (Table 3).
+One sample was positive for Salmonella giving an estimated Salmonella prevalence of 0.03% (95% confidence interval: 0.001% - 0.18%) at the individual carcass level.
+Figure 2 shows the occurrence of Salmonella in samples from cattle and swine since 1995.

 Figure 2.
-Number of positive faeces samples, lymph nodes, carcass swabs and crushed meat samples found in the Salmonella surveillance programme since the start in 1995.
+Number of positive faeces samples, lymph nodes, carcass swabs and crushed meat samples from cattle and swine found in the Salmonella surveillance programme since the start in 1995.

 Table 3.
-Number of individual lymph nodes, carcass swabs and crushed meat samples examined in the Salmonellasurveillance programme in 2016.
+Number of individual lymph nodes, carcass swabs and crushed meat samples examined in the Salmonella surveillance programme in 2017.

 Species No. of samples examined No. of positive samples Salmonella serovar

 Lymph node samples

-Sows 1 456 0
+Sows 1 482 2 S. Typhimurium, S. Umbilo

-Slaughter pigs 1 806 1 S. Typhimurium
+Slaughter pigs 1 744 1 S. Typhimurium

-Cattle 3 137 0
+Cattle 3 149 1 S. Typhimurium

-Swab samples from carcasses
+Swab samples from carcass

-Sows 1 469 0
+Sows 1 502 0

-Slaughter pigs 1 755 0
+Slaughter pigs 1 696 0

-Cattle 3 012 0
+Cattle 3 121 0

-Crushed meat samples 3 011 2 S. enterica diarizonae
+Crushed meat samples 3 170 0